MariaIxchelArias/FinalProject/README.md

 deposits: A virtual function that accepts an argument for the amount of the deposit.
 Add argument to account balance increments variable holding the deposits

 withdrawals: A virtual function that accepts an argument for the amount of the withdraw.
-Substract argument to account balance increments variable holding the withdraw.
+Subtract argument to account balance increments variable holding the withdraw.

-calcInt: a virtual function that updates the balance by calculating the monthly interest earned by the account	,and adding this imterest to the balance
+calcInt: a virtual function that updates the balance by calculating the monthly interest earned by the account, and adding this interest to the balance

-MonthlyProc:a virtual function that substracts the monthly service charges from the balance, call the calvInt function , then sets the variables that hold the number of withdraws, number of deposits and service charges to zero
+MonthlyProc: a virtual function that subtracts the monthly service charges from the balance, call the calcIntfunction, then sets the variables that hold the number of withdraws, number of deposits and service charges to zero

 #Getting Started If using Visual Studio